Sabin247/BikeStore_DB/README.md

 **-- In this project, I am creating a database for a bicycle renting company.
 It will include tables, LOCATION, MANUFACTURER, EMPLOYEE, BIKE, -- MEMBER, RENT_INFO, INVOICE.
-We also created triggers that will implement two business rule**
+We also created triggers that will implement two business rule** **--1.
+It will show an error 2002 whenever user tries to rent more than two bikes.**
+**--2.
+It will show an error 2004 whenever user has unpaid balance above $500.**

 **-- Creating Tables for the entities.**